 It was acceptable to pluck grain (Deu 23:25) and there is no direct law against it on the Sabbath, except in the Rabbinic law (not in the scripture).
 However, Yeshua still answers them and says “the priests in the temple profane the Sabbath and are blameless” they make sacrifices, circumcise … and are blameless.
 Why?
 Because they are doing God’s work they don’t profane it.
 It is not like the priests can do what they want to do on the Sabbath.
 Yeshua is the one with the disciples (Yeshua is leading them), they are doing Kingdom work and needing nourishment.

 BEFORE SIN ENTERED THE WORLD

 GOD ESTABLISHED IT FOR ALL & HE HIMSELF KEPT IT

-• Gen 2:1-3 “Thus the heavens and the earth, and all the host of them, were finished.
+- Gen 2:1-3 “Thus the heavens and the earth, and all the host of them, were finished.
 And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”
-This not only for Adam and his descendants but for all mankind (Mark 2:27).
+This not only for Adam and his descendants, but for all mankind (Mar 2:27).

 AFTER SIN ENTERED THE WORLD

-No proof that he did or he didn’t but the scripture does say Gen 26:5… because Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws."
+No proof that he did or he didn’t but the scripture does say in Gen 26:5 when God spoke to Isaac … because Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws."
 What were they?
 These were those that were passed down through the centuries.
 Did you know that Shem (Noah’s Son) was around when Abraham was alive and much of what Noah preached he passed on to his children.